 The 2015 Volkswagen Golf TSI is powered by a 1.8-liter turbocharged, direct-injected inline-4 that makes 170 horsepower and 200 pound-feet of torque.

 Golf Launch Edition ($17,995) comes only in the 2-door body style with a 5-speed manual transmission.
 Standard features include manually operated air conditioning, cloth upholstery, power windows/door locks/outside mirrors, a tilt-and-telescoping steering wheel, manually adjustable seats with lumbar, Bluetooth connectivity, touch screen display, audio system with CD player, satellite radio capability and iPod integration, rear wiper, split folding rear seats with center armrest and pass-through, dual exhaust tips and 15-inch steel wheels.

-Golf S is available as a 2-door with a 5-speed manual transmission ($18,995) or with a 6-speed automatic ($20,095).
-A 4-door body style is equipped with the automatic transmission only ($20,695).
-Additional standard features include leatherette upholstery, a leather-wrapped steering wheel with multifunction controls, leather-wrapped shift knob and handbrake lever, cruise control and VW Car-Net connected features.
+Golf S is available as a 2-door with a 5-speed manual transmission ($18,995) or with a 6-speed automatic ($20,095), or as a 4-door body style with automatic ($20,695).
+Standard features in addition to above include leatherette upholstery, a leather-wrapped steering wheel with multifunction controls, leather-wrapped shift knob and handbrake lever, cruise control and VW Car-Net connected features.
 Wheels are 15-inch alloys.
-Four-door Golf S models can also come equipped with a power sunroof.
+Four-door Golf S models are available with a power sunroof.

 Options include the Driver Assistance Package ($695), which adds front and rear parking sensors and forward collision warning.